Flipper-XFW/Xtreme-Firmware/ReadMe.md

 - Bad-Keyboard App
 - A new battery display-type
 - Scrolling view for long file names in browser
-- NSFW Animations tied to the level system.
+- Advanced and optimized level system.
 Read more above
 - Folder handling for empty ones (Now indicate they are empty)

 - Custom subghz presets